mikepica/Scorecard_app/AI-Context-Documentation-User.md

 ### 4. AI Flows (Goal Comparison / Learnings & Best Practices)

-**Location**: Front-end assembly in `app/page.tsx`, `app/details/page.tsx`, and `app/functional/page.tsx`; request handling in `/api/chat/route.ts:112-200`

 **Context Provided**:
 - **User Prompt and Flow Type**: Submitted instructions plus `flowType` (e.g., `goal-comparison`, `learnings-best-practices`)
 - **Filtered Scorecard Data**: `scorecardData` is filtered to the selected items before being passed to the model
-- **Alignment Context**: Matching selections trigger `fetchAlignmentsForSelections`, attaching the `alignments` array to the payload and enabling the same alignment summary in the system message as the chat flow
+- **Alignment Context**: Matching selections trigger alignment fetching, attaching the `alignments` array to the payload and enabling the same alignment summary in the system message as the chat flow
 - **Uploaded Documents**: Any supporting files are appended identically to other chat workflows
 - **System Prompt**: Flow-specific prompt loaded from `Prompts/goal-comparison-system-prompt.md` or `Prompts/learnings-best-practices-system-prompt.md`